hpe-storage/co-deployments/helm/charts/hpe-csi-driver/README.md

 ```

 ### Testing the Chart
-To test the chart with name `hpe-csi`:
+To test the chart with the name `hpe-csi`:
 ```
 helm test hpe-csi --cleanup
 ```